vercel/examples/solutions/domains-api/README.md

 ---
 name: Domains API
 slug: domains-api
-description: Learn to leverage Vercel's Domains API to add and remove domains programmatically from your Platforms on Vercel project.
+description: Learn how to use Vercel's Domains API to add or remove domains programmatically from your Vercel app.
 framework: Next.js
 useCase: Documentation
 css: Tailwind